antongomez/antongomez/README.md

  - :books: I'm studying Maths and Computer Engineering at [USC](https://www.usc.gal/es/estudios/grados/ingenieria-arquitectura/doble-grado-ingenieria-informatica-matematicas).
  - :trophy: Our team, won two of the prizes of second edition of [HackUDC](https://hackudc.gpul.org/) ([project](https://devpost.com/software/ecoviaggio) on Devpost - [project](https://github.com/antongomez/ecoviaggio) on GitHub).
  - :computer: During the summer of 2023, I worked at [Gradiant](https://github.com/Gradiant) as an intern on NLP tasks.
- - :trophy: Our team, CostaCompas, qualified for the national phase of the [Ada Byron competition](https://ada-byron.es/), after finishing second in the regional phase.
+ - :trophy: Our team, qualified for the national phase of the [Ada Byron competition](https://ada-byron.es/), after finishing second in the regional phase.
- - :trophy: Our team, CostaCompas, won one of the prizes of first edition of [HackUDC](https://hackudc.gpul.org/) ([project](https://devpost.com/software/costacompas?ref_content=user-portfolio&ref_feature=in_progress) on Devpost - [project](https://github.com/CastilloDel/costaCompas) on GitHub).
+ - :trophy: Our team, won one of the prizes of first edition of [HackUDC](https://hackudc.gpul.org/) ([project](https://devpost.com/software/costacompas?ref_content=user-portfolio&ref_feature=in_progress) on Devpost - [project](https://github.com/CastilloDel/costaCompas) on GitHub).
  - :rocket: I received a scholarship to collaborate research in NLP during the summer of 2022 at [CiTIUS](https://citius.gal).

 ### Interests & Skills :mag_right:

- - :speech_balloon: I'm experienced in Java, C, and Python
+ - :speech_balloon: I'm experienced in Java, C, Python and R
- - :baby: I'm also learning C++ and R
+ - :baby: I'm also learning C++
- - :dart: My main interests are NLP, Clustering & Multivariate Analysis
+ - :dart: My main interests are NLP, Computer Vision & Multivariate Analysis
  - :zap: I enjoy participating in programming competitions and taking on new challenges
  - :family: I'm looking to collaborate on Open Source projects